Iron-Men-2023/Flask-API/README.md

 - [Privacy Policy](#privacy-policy)

 ## Introduction
 The Facial Recognition API is a robust and intelligent solution designed to recognize and authenticate users based on their facial features.
 Built using Flask and hosted on Heroku, this API leverages cutting-edge facial recognition algorithms to accurately identify individuals from a given database.
+Give it a try [here](https://flask-api-omnilense.herokuapp.com/)

 ## Core Features
 1. **User Identification**: Identify the user from a pre-existing database, returning the user's details along with a confidence score.